MyatsuKhai/Image-Classifier/README.md

 My first repository on Github.

-The classifier will deploy with webcam in the future.
+The Realtime classification will be processed with WebCam.